Coping with your feelings

 The Marie Curie Community can be a good place to share your experiences or get support from people who understand your feelings.

-Organisations like Macmillan Cancer Support , Alzheimer’s Society , British Heart Foundation , Parkinson’s UK , Multiple Sclerosis Society , HealthUnlocked and the Cancer Buddies Network are also useful places to connect and share with people in a similar situation.
+Organisations like Macmillan Cancer Support , Alzheimer’s Society , British Heart Foundation , Parkinson’s UK , Multiple Sclerosis Society , and HealthUnlocked are also useful places to connect and share with people in a similar situation.

 Simply reading about how other people have coped with their illness may be helpful.
 You could do this by visiting an online community and reading other people’s posts without contacting anyone directly.